SojebSikder/go-base/README.md

     insert [user] {firstName} 'sojeb' {lastName} 'sikder'
     ```

-## How go-base works under the hood
+## How go-base query based db works under the hood

 In the first place go-base takes query.
 Then go-base engine splits query into statement using semi-clone (;) seperator.
 Each statements goes to tokenizer for generating tokens.
 All the tokens goes to perser.
 Perser perse the statement with brackets, quotation delimiter etc. And all the parsed data goes to main operation unit for processing.